In Massachusetts home that are new to the market show up as a “NEW listing” for four days. From a marketing standpoint your listing is only new once.

 You tend to get better offers that stick at the very beginning because buyers know they have to compete with other buyers to get your home.

-Your First Buyers Are Your Best Buyers
+The First Buyers Through The Door Are Your Best Buyers

 You hit the market with your listing, if everything was done right, you probably will get a ton of showings the first couple of weeks.
 Then as each week goes by, fewer and fewer showing occur until they dwindle down to nothing.